Benztropine Omega; Kynesia; PMS-Benztropine

 - Very hard stools (constipation).

 - Sweating less, heat stroke, and deadly high body temperatures have happened with this drug.
-Have your child be careful in hot weather and while your child is being active.
-Call the doctor right away if your child has a fever or does not sweat during activities or in warm temperatures.
+Be careful in hot weather and while being active.
+Call your doctor right away if you have a fever or you do not sweat during activities or in warm temperatures.

 - Hard stools (constipation).